Kenya Program Director, Nanyuki, Kenya

 - Number and performance of active research projects

-- Number and quality of learning products produced
+- Number and quality of research, learning and knowledge products produced

-- Number and quality of publications and presentations
+- Number and quality of publications and presentation opportunities identified and secured for self and relevant BOMA staff

 - DREL will report to the Deputy Director.

-- DREL will coordinate and collaborate extensively with the East Africa Regional Director, Kenya Program Manager, Regional Technical Advisor (all based in Kenya) and the Director of Strategic Partnerships (based in Vermont), and the Deputy Director (based in Washington, DC).
+- DREL will coordinate and collaborate extensively with the East Africa Regional Director, Kenya Program Manager, Regional Technical Advisor and MEL Manager (all based in Kenya) and the Director of Strategic Partnerships (based in Vermont), and the Deputy Director (based in Washington, DC).

 - Value commitment to the mission of The BOMA Project.